Bookmark saved

 "What now?" he asked.

 "Now we wait for Rylee," Chelsea said.
-"She'll have a real update, hopefully.
+"She'll have a real update.
 Officers always know more than they're supposed to tell us."

-"Unless we're not important enough to be included," Nigel added with a grimace.
-"And in that case, we just need to accept that we will probably never know what's really going on and that our leave was delayed for an unspecified reason."
+"Unless we're not important enough to be included," Nigel added.
+"And in that case, we just accept that our leave was delayed for an unspecified reason."

 "We better be getting paid for this," Lucas said.